-Eating disorders are the second deadliest mental illness and have far-ranging consequences for mental and physical health — and early intervention can make a big difference in how long it take a person to reduce symptoms and fully recover.
-Because of all this, it's important for parents and caregivers to recognize potential eating disorder symptoms, even if their child doesn't fit the stereotypical mold of someone who gets an eating disorder.
+Eating disorders are the second deadliest mental illness; they have far-ranging consequences for mental and physical health; and early intervention makes a big difference in how long it takes a person to recover.
+Because of all this, it's important for parents and caregivers to recognize potential signs of an eating disorder in a child, adolescent, or teen—even if their loved one doesn't fit the stereotypical mold of someone who gets an eating disorder.
+You can't tell if someone has an eating disorder by looking at them, and they affect people across gender, race, ethnicity, and body size.
 Knowing what to look out for can at the very least help educate you about this important issue (which undoubtedly affects someone you know), and at best save the life of your loved one.

-There are many different types of eating disorders, and the same type of eating disorder will look different in different people.
-Given that, there is no exact symptom profile you can use to identify an eating disorder.
-Still, there are a number of common behavioral, physical, and emotional signs that tend to show up with most eating disorders.
+There are several different eating disorder diagnoses, and the same type of eating disorder will look different in different people.
+Given that, there's no exact symptom profile you can use to determine if your loved one is struggling.
+Still, there are a number of common behavioral, physical, and emotional signs and symptoms of eating disorders in children that tend to show up.

 - Placing a high value on weight, weight loss, and body size or shape

 - Preoccupation with food and its nutritional content (calories, carbs, fat, etc)

 - Avoidance of meals or snacks with other people

 - New eating behaviors, such as a new diet, significantly different portion sizes, eating much more slowly, or cutting food up into small pieces

 - Mood changes, including but not limited to anxiety, depression, or euphoria

 - Weight fluctuations, or failure to meet expected height or weight gains in growing children